renpy/renpy/sphinx/source/persistent.rst

 classes that are defined in ``python early`` blocks can be used, provided those classes can be pickled and implement equality.

-Fields starting with ``__`` are supported, but will have the name-mangling effect described in :ref:`this section <elements-of-statements>`, which means they will be specific to the file they're defined in.
+Fields starting with two underscores (``__``) are supported, but will receive the name-mangling effect described in :ref:`this section <elements-of-statements>`, which means they will be specific to the file they're defined in.
 This means that when renaming the file, access to that field will be broken.
+In addition to this, these fields are not affected by the :meth:`persistent._clear` method.

+As a reminder, fields starting with a single underscore ``_`` are reserved and should not be used.

 Merging Persistent Data
 -----------------------